 Since implantation bleeding occurs relatively close to the time when your next menstrual cycle is expected, ask yourself when was the last time you had sex.
 If more than a month or two has passed, then it’s unlikely that what you’re seeing is implantation bleeding.

-“Implantation bleeding may be confused with a normal menstrual cycle, leading some women to be surprised when they learn their pregnancy is a month further along than they originally estimated,” according to obstetrician Michael Glover, D.O., a physician on the medical staff of Texas Health Harris Methodist Hospital Cleburne.
+“Implantation bleeding may be confused with a normal menstrual cycle, leading some women to be surprised when they learn their pregnancy is a month further along than they originally estimated,” according to obstetrician Michael Glover, D.O., an obstetrician/gynecologist at Texas Health Women’s Care, a Texas Health Physicians Group practice, and on the medical staff at Texas Health Harris Methodist Hospital Cleburne.
 “It’s not something that occurs in every newly pregnant woman and it normally lasts for just a couple of hours.
 In rare cases such spotting may continue for one to two days, which is why it may be taken for the beginning of a regular period. ”

 Glover also noted that once implantation has occurred, it generally takes from two to four days for enough pregnancy hormone to accumulate in the urine to get a positive pregnancy test.
 So it’s recommended that you wait several more days before testing to promote a proper result.